Fall and Winter Home Preparation

 Water Heater & Plumbing Pipes: You can maximize your water heating dollar by removing sediment at the base of your water heater’s tank.
 The sediment that collects over time greatly reduces burner efficiency and can even cause damage to the interior lining of the tank when allowed to “super heat.”
 Adjust burners for the most fuel-efficient and safest combustion.
 Remember, when it comes to flames, blue is good and yellow isn’t.
 Uninsulated water pipes are an energy waster and a burst pipe waiting to happen.
 Insulating cold water lines will prevent a burst pipe during freezing weather while welll insulated hot water lines will improve both energy efficiency and comfort as hot water will be delivered more promptly.

 Roofing: The time to find out that you have a leaking roof is NOT during the middle of a rain storm.
-Replace damaged shingles, patch damage flashing and remove surface debris to facilitate proper water shed and prevent leaks.
+Call a Residential Roofing Systems Repair team to replace damaged shingles, patch damage flashing and remove surface debris to facilitate proper water shed and prevent leaks.
 Binoculars provide a safe means of inspecting shingles and flashings with both feet planted firmly on the ground.

 Attic Insulation and Ventilation: According to the U.S. Department of Energy, a well insulated attic is one of the best ways to improve energy efficiency, save money and increase comfort.
 A well insulated attic combined with a properly ventilated attic will also prevent ice dams from forming.